Amg0z/Task-3/README.md

 it will open gazebo and RViz and you can work in the map Also, by last command you can control robots by (w-s-x-a-d) to make move on around the map.

-about how to save the map, use this command and it will savt it.
+about how to save the map, use this command and it will save it.
 $ rosrun map_server map_saver -f ~/map